 If all this intrigued you, you can check their availability and prices here.

 If you prefer to stay in hotels with the privacy of own room & services, here are some of the best hotels in the city for you –

 – Radisson Blu Atria – The Radisson chain is already a great starter for me.
-With the advantage of location & mouth-watering cuisine, the hotel is one the best places to stay in Bangalore.
-A perfect spot for the business & corporate traveller who like to combine luxury within their budget.
+With the advantage of location & mouth-watering cuisine, the hotel is one of the best places to stay in Bangalore.
+A perfect spot for the business & corporate traveler who like to combine luxury within their budget.

 Check out their prices here, they offer rooms starting from 6000₹ ~ 85$.